MultiSafepay/docs/content/payment-methods/banks/maestro/activate-maestro.md

 read_more: '.'
 ---
 ## Activate
 With MultiSafepay, Maestro is additional (non-standard) payment method.
-You can submit the application to activate the payment methods through your account manager via <sales@multisafepay.com>
+You can submit the application to activate the payment methods through our Integrations team via <sales@multisafepay.com>

 To activate Maestro as payment method for your webshop, we would like to receive the following information from you: